The Maximum Number of Pentagons in a Planar Graph: Introduction

+Following the initial appearance of this work several further results have been obtained by both the present group and other groups of authors.
+These include determining the order of magnitude of $f(n,H)$ when $H$ is a tree~\cite{genplanar} or arbitrary graph~\cite{surface}.
+Moreover, an exact result was attained for the path $P_4$~\cite{other} as well as several asymptotic results.
+Recently Cox and Martin~\cite{coxmartin,coxmartin2} introduced some general reduction lemmas which allowed them to determine $f(n,C_{2k})$ asymptotically for $k\in\{3,4,5,6\}$.
+Using these lemmas the asymptotic value of $f(n,C_{2k})$ was determined for all $k$~\cite{evencyc}, and good estimates for $f(n,P_{2k+1})$~\cite{shapira} have also been obtained.

 The problem of maximizing the number of copies of a graph $H$ in a planar graph is related to some other problems which have been considered recently.
-Alon and Shikhelman~\cite{AlonShikhelman} (see also~\cite{GeneralAlonShikhelman}) introduced a generalized extremal function $\ex(n,H,\F)$, defined to be the maximum number of copies of $H$ possible in an $n$-vertex graph containing no graph $F \in \F$.
-When $\F$ contains only one graph $F$, we write simply $\ex(n,H,F)$.
+Alon and Shikhelman~\cite{AlonShikhelman} introduced a generalized extremal function $\ex(n,H,\F)$, defined to be the maximum number of copies of $H$ possible in an $n$-vertex graph, containing no subgraph $F \in \F$.
+When $\F$ contains only one graph~$F$, we write simply $\ex(n,H,F)$.
 Zykov~\cite{zykov} (and independently Erd\H{o}s~\cite{erdos}) completely resolved the case when $H$ and $F$ are both cliques.
-The problem of determining $\ex(n,C_5,C_3)$ was a well known conjecture of Erd\H{o}s and finally proved by Hatami, Hladk\'y, Kr\'al, Norine and Razborov~\cite{HHKNR2013} and independently by Grzesik~\cite{G2012}.
+The problem of determining $\ex(n,C_5,C_3)$ was a well-known conjecture of Erd\H{o}s and was finally settled by Hatami, Hladk\'y, Kr\'al, Norine and Razborov~\cite{HHKNR2013} and independently by Grzesik~\cite{G2012}.

-By Kurotowski's~\cite{kur} and Wagner's~\cite{Wagner} theorems, respectively, the problem of determining $f(n,H)$ is equivalent to determining $\ex(n,H,\F)$, where $\F$ is either the set of $K_{3,3}$ and $K_5$ subdivisions or minors.
+By Kuratowski's~\cite{kur} theorem, the problem of determining $f(n,H)$ is equivalent to determining $\ex(n,H,\F)$, where $\F$ is either the family of $K_{3,3}$ and $K_5$ subdivisions.
 Similar problems have also been considered when $K_t$ is forbidden as a minor or subdivision.
-The problem of maximizing the total number of cliques in such graph was investigated in a series of papers culminating in~\cite{k5} and~\cite{fox} .
-Maximizing the number of cliques of a fixed size in a graph without a $K_t$ minor was considered by Wood in~\cite{kcliques}.
+The problem of maximizing the total number of cliques in the such graph was investigated in a series of papers culminating in~\cite{k5} and~\cite{fox}.
+Maximizing the number of cliques of a fixed size in a graph without a $K_t$-minor was considered by Wood in~\cite{kcliques} and the problem of maximizing trees in some general graph classes was investigated by Huynh and Wood~\cite{HW}.